DotoPototo/argo-example/README.md

 ## Adding Repo Connections

-Any connections Argo makes should be defined ArgoCDs values file `charts/values.yaml` under `server.config.repositories`
+Any connections Argo makes should be defined ArgoCDs values file `charts/values.yaml` under `argo-cd.configs.repositories`

-If an application Argo is managing has a private repository then an access token will also have to be defined under `configs.credentialTemplates.https-creds`
+If an application Argo is managing has a private repository then an access token will also have to be defined under` argo-cd.configs.credentialTemplates.https-creds`

 ## Updating ArgoCD